bartcode/pythoncreate/CONTRIBUTING.md

 ## Going to production

 Verify that the website still works after running the commands below.
+This shows that the built package also works on the firebase emulator.

 ```bash
 npm run build  # Build source files